 Education & Skills Funding Agency

 The Education & Skills Funding Agency (ESFA), an executive agency sponsored by the Department for Education, brings together the former responsibilities of the Education Funding Agency (EFA) and Skills Funding Agency (SFA) to create a single agency accountable for funding education and skills for children, young people and adults.
-The ESFA delivers the National Apprenticeships Service and the National Careers Service and publishes a range of information about the labour market.
+The ESFA delivers the Government's National Find an apprenticeship service, the National Careers Service, and publishes a range of information about the labour market.